ramico/MDs/react/readme.md

     1. import it `import style from 'style.module.css'`
     1. set the JSX attribute for a component `<p className={style.aClass}>`

-    > **Note** this method reduces css conflicts
+    > **Note** this method reduces CSS conflicts

 ## Forms

 * Values should be connected to the component state
-* to pick up values from input/textarea or a select handle the onChange event
+* To pick up values from input/textarea or a select handle the onChange event
-* use the `e` param in the event handler to pick up the value `e.target.value`
+* Use the `e` param in the event handler to pick up the value `e.target.value`

 > **Note** you can use either a submit button or onSubmit for event to handle the submission
-> `e.preventDefault()` prevents the form from it default submission behavior of refreshing the page
+> `e.preventDefault()` prevents the form from it's default submission behavior of refreshing the page

+## PureComponent `React.PureComponent`

+A component that is rendered once you should make sure that neither it nor it's children gets rerendered *better to be memoized*

+## memo `React.memo`

+A function that memoizes a component from unnecessary renders

+## `React.Fragment` the unrenewed component

+since react components should renders one root components you may either wrap the return with `<></>` **OR** React.Fragment tags the last one may use key attribute